-I will share what I learned from shiitake mushroom farm!
+I will share what I learned from the shiitake mushroom farm.

-How you rehydrate dried shiitake mushrooms is a key to make them delicious.
-The steps are not difficult so I hope you will try this at home!
+How you rehydrate dried shiitake mushrooms is key to make them delicious.
+The steps are not complicated, so I hope you will try this at home.

-Before going to the steps, lets make sure what we need.
-We only need three things.
-Dried shiitake mushrooms, cold water and Tupperwear.
+Before going to the steps, let’s make sure what we need.
+We only need three things: dried shiitake mushrooms, cold water, and Tupperware.

 1. Gently rinse the dried shiitake mushrooms with cold water to get rid of any dirt.

-2. Place the dried shiitake mushrooms in a Tupperwear and cover them with cold water.
+2. Place the dried shiitake mushrooms in Tupperware and cover them with cold water.

 4. Put them in the fridge.